wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Stats.md

 long|Number of clicks.

 ## <a name="getconvertedclicks"></a>getConvertedClicks
-Returns the number of clicks that converted of the associated entity.
+Returns the number of clicks that converted.

 ### Returns:
 |Type|Description|